 Mo – Sun: 10am – 5pm

 AFTERNOON TEA is another theme.
-I will, soon, post my top choices in London.
-Still, I have yet some more to try.
-As a hint Claridge’s did not pass in my quality and service focused test, plus I like my scones warm.
+As a hint Claridge’s did not pass in my quality and service focused test, plus I prefer my scones warm.
 Tradition meets authenticity, creativity meets taste in my best afternoon tea in London experiences, so check La Muse Blue out to learn where touristy or trendy cannot persuade a hard critic.